hupe13/extensions-leaflet-map-github/readme.md

 ### Other functions

+*  hover:
+ * Highlight a gpx, kml or geojson element on mouse over
-*   hover: Use it to highlight a gpx, kml or geojson element or get a tooltip on mouse over.
+ * get a tooltip for marker, gpx, kml or geojson element on mouse over.
 *   Hide Markers: Use it when a track in a GPX file contains some markers and you don't want to display them on the map.
 *   Option to migrate from [WP GPX Maps](https://wordpress.org/plugins/wp-gpx-maps/) to elevation